-- What Could Have Been: Voiced badass mentor John Lynch in the Gen-13 pilot before it was indefinitely shelved by Disney (only ever officially released in Australia).
+- Voiced badass mentor John Lynch in Genął: The Movie before it was indefinitely shelved by Disney (only ever officially released in Australia).

 - If a certain someone at DHX Media hadn't spoken up, the role of Discord would've gone to someone else, and de Lancie likely wouldn't have become so enthralled in the brony community.

-- The producers of Enterprise were hoping to have Q appear in one episode, but John de Lancie turned it down, since it was a prequel series, and having Q show up might mess up continuity.
+- The producers of Star Trek: Enterprise were hoping to have Q appear in one episode, but John de Lancie turned it down, since it was a prequel series, and having Q show up might mess up continuity.

 - He was apparently interested in a role in My Little Pony: The Movie (2017) but was turned down.
 Discord does make a silent cameo in the film, however.